knocklabs/docs/pages/getting-started/quick-start.md

 title: Getting started
 ---

-This guide is designed to help get you setup with Knock inside of your application.
+This guide is designed to help get you setup with Knock inside of your application and start sending notifications.

 ## Introduction

-The Knock Notifications API enables you to introduce notifications into your application with ease, allowing you to build complex, customized notification workflows for your customers easily and without needing any code.
+The Knock Notifications API enables you to introduce notifications into your application with ease, allowing you to build complex, customized notification workflows for your customers easily.

 In this guide we'll take you from understanding the primitives in Knock, all the way through to sending your first notifications to your customers using the Knock.